Friends of Ngong Road

 Note from Paula – December 2020

 In Kenya, our team is working at full throttle to prepare to get all students back to in-person school on January 4.
-Uniforms, school supplies and books are being purchased and school fees are being paid.
-We are also in the process of identifying a new office location in Nairobi as our current setting is no longer a fit for our needs – we hope to move early in 2021.
+Uniforms, school supplies, and books are being purchased and school fees are being paid.
+Seeking new office in Nairobi as current space unfit.
+Aiming to relocate by early 2021 for improved suitability.

-With your help, we fed 300 program families daily between April and year-end.
+With your help, it is key to note that we fed 300 program families daily between April and year-end.
 This was a big undertaking, organized as the world quickly evolved with the onset of COVID-19.
 We raised the necessary funds to pay for food and used a partner church as a safe distribution facility.
 When students return to school in January, families will face less financial stress and we expect to move to our more standard approach to family food aid – giving food packets as needed to families in the most challenging situations.

 The Friends of Ngong Road board of directors recently affirmed our 5-year strategy to “double our impact”.
-What this means is that we will, by the end of 2024, have more than 1000 young people in Kenya on their journey to life transformation.
-Just today, I got an update on Mercy Akinyi, sponsored faithfully by one Twin Cities couple since 2008.
+By the end of 2024, we aim to have over 1000 Kenyan youth embarking on a life transformation journey.
+Just today, I got an update on Mercy, sponsored faithfully by one Twin Cities couple since 2008.
 Mercy has just completed her 3-year coursework to become a nurse.
-She will take two days of exams in January and again in April, after which she will have earned her nursing licenses, enabling her to secure permanent employment.
-The school she attended is managed by a hospital and she will likely have an opportunity to work at that hospital.
+She will take two days of exams in January and April, after which she will earn her nursing license.
+It will ensure her to secure permanent employment.
+The school she attended is managed by a hospital, and she may have the opportunity to work there.
 Kenya needs qualified nurses and Mercy is on her way!

-For these and dozens of similar life stores, we are deeply grateful for you – the donors and supporters who make this work possible.
-While pandemic and other challenges will continue, we have learned that when young people have hope for a better future, many of them find a way to overcome seemingly insurmountable obstacles!
+We express our gratitude to the donors and supporters who have made this work possible through numerous similar life stories.
+While the pandemic and other challenges will continue, we have learned that when young people have hope for a better future, many of them find a way to overcome seemingly insurmountable obstacles!
 Together, our job is to just give them a chance.
 Thank you and best wishes for a happy holiday season!

 April 7, 2020 By Paula Meyer Leave a Comment